anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent enrollment-request Content-Type header for a signature-wrapped PKCS#10 is: `application/jose+json`

-The header of the pledge enrollment-request SHALL contain the following parameter as defined in {{RFC7515}}:
+The header of the pledge-enrollment-request SHALL contain the following parameter as defined in {{RFC7515}}:

 * alg: algorithm used for creating the object signature.

 * x5c: contains the base64-encoded pledge IDevID certificate.
   It MAY optionally contain the certificate chain for this certificate.
 If the certificate chain is not included it MUST be available at the registrar for verification of the IDevID certificate.
-The body of the pledge enrollment-request SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-ztp-types:p10-csr in {{I-D.ietf-netconf-sztp-csr}}:
+The body of the pledge-enrollment-request SHOULD contain a P10 parameter (for PKCS#10) as defined for ietf-ztp-types:p10-csr in {{I-D.ietf-netconf-sztp-csr}}

 * P10: contains the base64-encoded PKCS#10 of the pledge.